Do you want your child to be successful?

 Regardless of the chosen sport or activity, the people I have worked with who were/are the most successful have all had strong similarities.
 With that said, let me establish something right away…I measure success by where life has taken them not sport.

-Success in sport is always short lived regardless of career length.
-Athletes will spend more years of their life being measured for their personal character than they will their athletic achievements.
+Success in sport is always short-lived regardless of career length.
+Athletes will spend more years of their life being measured for their character than they will their athletic achievements.
 This needs to be emphasized young.

 People who are successful in all aspects have a similar state of mind and character.
 Bottom line they were all coachable people.
-The list of things which make an athlete coachable is endless.
+The list of things that make an athlete coachable is endless.